Updated June 2017

 PERISCOPE for your mobile and impulsive audience

-Many marketing thought leaders are claiming live video will be the next big thing in social media marketing, and you can get ahead of the curve by promoting your trade show presence or event on Periscope, a live video app that lets you broadcast to the masses.
-Periscope is available on Android and iPhone devices, and is simple to use: create an account; use hashtags, for instance, the event hashtag, and “go live”.
+Live video is huge in social media marketing.
+Get ahead of the curve by promoting your trade show presence or event on Periscope — a live video app that lets you broadcast to the masses.
+Periscope is available on Android and iPhone devices, and is simple to use: create an account; use hashtags, for instance, the event hashtag, and “go live".
+Use it before the show to hightlight how your preparation is coming along.
+Get some snippet from the speakers and broadcast it to attract more eyes to your content.
+Have your CEO and your CMO give special updates about your product and the relevant industry.

 E-MAIL CAMPAIGNS for your audience who have seen it all